Shawn-Shan/fawkes/README.md

 For academic researchers, whether seeking to improve fawkes or to explore potential vunerability, please refer to the following guide to test Fawkes.

-To protect a class in a dataset, first move the label's image to a seperate location and run Fawkes.
+To protect a class in a dataset, first move the label's image to a separate location and run Fawkes.
 Please use `--debug` option and set `batch-size` to a reasonable number (i.e 16, 32).
 If the images are already cropped and aligned, then also use the `no-align` option.